utn-app-movil/learning-kotlin/README.md

 # learning-git
-Repo to learn how to work with Kotlin sintax
+Repo to learn how to work with Kotlin syntax